Products

 Product and Proposal Examples

-Product One: At least 3 artifacts that show work at the very beginning of the production process.
+First Product: At least 4 artifacts that show work through the first half of the production process.

-Examples (each bullet point wold constitute one of your three artifacts).
+Examples (each bullet point would constitute one of your four artifacts).

-Examples (each bullet point wold constitute one of your three artifacts).
+Examples (each bullet point would constitute one of your four artifacts).

 - Pictures of the audition process along with a picture of the cast list, and/or a paragraph or two about your experience through the audition process.